Francisco García (basketball)

 Francisco Alberto García Gutiérrez (born December 31, c.
-1981) is a Dominican former professional basketball player who played nine seasons in the NBA.
-The 6'7", 195-pound swingman played college basketball at the University of Louisville before being selected by the Sacramento Kings with the 23rd overall pick of the 2005 NBA draft, where he spent eight year of his NBA career.
-He also played three seasons for the Houston Rockets.
+1981) is a Dominican former professional basketball player who played ten seasons in the NBA.
+The 6'7", 195-pound swingman played college basketball for the Louisville Cardinals before being selected by the Sacramento Kings with the 23rd overall pick of the 2005 NBA draft, where he spent the first seven-plus years of his NBA career.
+He also played parts of three seasons for the Houston Rockets.

 College career

-He graduated from Cheshire Academy.
+He graduated from The Winchendon School.
 As a college basketball player at Louisville under coach Rick Pitino, García enjoyed great success along with future NBA player Reece Gaines.
-He averaged 15.7 points per game as a junior and, along with teammate and best friend Taquan Dean, led his fourth-seeded team to the 2005 Final Four in Saint Louis, Missouri.
+He averaged 15.7 points per game as a junior and, along with teammate and best friend Taquan Dean, led his fourth-seeded team to the 2005 Final Four in Saint Louis, Missouri, where they lost in the National Semifinals to top-ranked Illinois.

 In April 2005, he declared for the NBA draft, foregoing his final year of college eligibility.